nishanths/scrobble/doc/content/guide/src/index.md

 The term 'scrobbling' refers to uploading the music you listen to, to an online feed.

-Scrobble's macOS app can scrobble your music listening history.
+Scrobble's macOS app can scrobble what your listen to.
 Your listening history can then be seen by you, and optionally others, on the Scrobble website.

 # How do I sign up?

-Vist https://scrobble.littleroot.org, and click "Sign in with Google".
+Visit https://scrobble.littleroot.org, and click "Sign in with Google".

-Follow the prompts to set a username.
+Follow the prompt to set a username.

 # How do I scrobble my songs?

-Get the menu bar [macOS app](https://github.com/nishanths/scrobble/releases/latest).
+Get the [macOS app](https://github.com/nishanths/scrobble/releases/latest).
+(It's unintrusive and lives in the menu bar.)

-Open the app and click on "Start scrobbling..." from the menu bar.
+Open the app, and click on "Start scrobbling..." from the menu bar.

 Follow the prompt to enter your API key, which can be found in the [dashboard](/dashboard/api-key) when you're signed in.